palaseus/Adrenochain/docs/DEPLOYMENT.md

 ---

-**⚠️ Important**: This guide covers production deployment.
-Always test in staging environments first and ensure proper security measures are in place before deploying to production.
+**⚠️ Important**: This guide covers research deployment.
+Always test in development environments first and ensure proper security measures are in place before deploying to research environments.